Voyage of the Acolyte: Background and writing

 By 1975, Hackett had been the guitarist in the progressive rock band Genesis for four years.
 He began to write sections of different songs while recording albums with Genesis, specifically at moments when his "services weren't really called upon, and I found I had a lot of spare time".
-By this time, Hackett had become increasingly frustrated with the band's packed touring schedule, which had affected his creativity, and had a growing desire to work with a new set of musicians.
-He had written pieces without any specific project in mind, including those for instruments other than the guitar and another for a female vocalist, but after a while of this he had assembled enough ideas to form an album.
-Development was put on hold in late 1974 due to Genesis touring commitments with their album The Lamb Lies Down on Broadway (1974), but Hackett remained productive and continued to write in his hotel room each night which kept him "sane" and help calm his stage nerves.
+By this time, Hackett had become increasingly frustrated with the band's packed touring schedule, which had affected his creativity, and he had a growing desire to work with a new set of musicians.
+He had written pieces without any specific project in mind, including those for instruments other than the guitar and another for a female vocalist, but after a time he had assembled enough ideas to form an album.
+Development was put on hold in late 1974 due to Genesis touring commitments with their album The Lamb Lies Down on Broadway (1974), but Hackett remained productive and continued to write in his hotel room each night which kept him "sane" and helped calm his stage nerves.

-When it came to a direction of the album, Hackett thought of a loose concept from his newfound interest in Tarot cards, which he used to title the album's tracks, and their lyrics, based on various cards in a deck.
+When it came to the direction of the album, Hackett thought of a loose concept from his new-found interest in Tarot cards, which he used to title the album's tracks, and their lyrics, based on various cards in a deck.
 He took the cards that had conjured the strongest feeling and "mapped out a way of working", such as having "Star of Sirius" a "poppy" track to reflect the optimism that the corresponding Tarot card depicts.
-A track left off the album was one named "The Fool", which had Hackett play in a style similar to that of Pete Townshend to a song that was like "ELO meets The Who", but he chose not to use it.
+A track left off the album, "The Fool", had Hackett play in a style similar to that of Pete Townshend to a song that was like "ELO meets The Who", but he chose not to use it.
 Some of Hackett's material originated from his pre-Genesis days.
-Hackett had convinced Genesis to rehearse "Shadow of the Hierophant" as a potential song for Foxtrot, but it fell through.
-It also marked a first collaboration with his brother John on an album, which has continued through Steve Hackett's solo career.
+Genesis bandmate Mike Rutherford wrote the ending of "Shadow of the Hierophant" as a potential song for Foxtrot, and it was rehearsed by Genesis, but ultimately left off the album.
+Voyage of the Acolyte marked the first collaboration with his brother John on an album, which has continued through Steve Hackett's solo career.
+John Hackett is credited for co-writing the song "A Tower Struck Down" and claims he also wrote the chord pattern immediately preceding the middle section of "Ace of Wands".
 The album also signified Hackett's first attempts at playing keyboards, and aimed for an album that had a more layered sound.

 The album's original title was Premonitions, but management at Charisma disliked it and suggested Voyage of the Acolyte, to which Hackett agreed.